Disney Cruise Line Unveils New Design of Disney Wish, Due Summer ’22

 A Suez Canal transit in Egypt

-With 12 late nights and 4 overnight stays, guests will benefit from more time in port.
+Guests will benefit from more time in port, with 12 late nights and 4 overnight stays.
 Princess Cruises’ “More Ashore” promise includes Dubai, Venice, New York and Lima (Callao).

-Optional overland tours are available from Lima (Callao), Peru to see the marvels of Machu Picchu and the Galapagos Islands.
+Optional overland tours of Machu Picchu and the Galapagos Islands are available from Lima (Callao), Peru.

 Optional overland tours include the Galapagos Islands